HaroldF415/my_testing_app/readme.md

 <strong>Pivotal</strong> - Of crucial importance in relation to the development or success of something else.

 <strong>Schema</strong> - A representation of a plan or theory in the form of an outline or model.

+<strong>Skeuomorphism</strong> - An object or feature that imitates the design of a similar artifact made from another material.

+## In-Depth Exploration: Key Questions and Insights

+What is skeuomorphism?